ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

 ### Now run and test your code

 So now you've got a function, but how do we know this code is correct?
 We need to test it!
-And in order to test it, we need to define some test cases--in other words, we need to calculate the expected output for several inputs.
+And in order to test it, we need to define some test cases—in other words, we need to calculate the expected output for several inputs.
 The first step to testing is to define these input-output pairs.
 We can use a calculator to do this, for example:

 * men's wage of 100 should output 81.8
 * men's wage of 76.2 should output 62.3316